 Monday to Friday, 9:00 AM-12:00 PM, 1-hour lunch break, and 1:00-4:00 PM

-Kick off the week with information about budgeting and finances and spend the other days exploring key aspects of making a successful transition into the responsibilities of adulthood.
-This workshop will help prepare you for many of the challenges of life on your own.
+From information about budgeting and finances to exploring key aspects of making a successful transition into the responsibilities of adulthood, this workshop will help prepare you for many of the challenges of life on your own.

 We will be adding to this section, so please check back periodically.

-We will explore the complexities of laundry from sorting and water temperature to special settings and the infamous "dry clean only" dilemma, especially when you can't typically afford dry cleaning.
+Laundry: The topic may not be sexy, but the information will save you a lot of money in the long run and make you look better.
+In this interactive workshop, we will laugh and learn as we explore the complexities of laundry from sorting and water temperature to special settings and the infamous "dry clean only" dilemma, especially when you can't typically afford dry cleaning.
 Other topics include: how often do you clean the lint filter, do you really need fabric softener, and are there environmentally-friendly alternatives to dryer sheets.
 We will also discuss simple budgeting strategies and whether or not it's worthwhile to save for a washer and dryer vs. use a laundromat.
+This two-hour, interactive workshop is for anyone who wants to look good and not spend a lot doing it.

 This workshop will include some hands-on exercises and a tips list for future reference.